openfort-xyz/openfort-chain-abstraction/README.md

 Trust Assumption:
 * ATM, user *MUST* trust owner of `verifyingSigner` address to call `repay` from `InvoiceManager` only after the Paymaster fronted the funds. 🚩 🚩 🚩
+    - Possible solutions:
-    Possible solution: write invoice on a setllement contract from Paymaster `_postOp` on `opSucceeded` and leverage socket DL to call the invoice manager on the source chain and get reimbursed.
+        -  write invoice on a settlement contract from Paymaster `_postOp` on `opSucceeded` and leverage socket DL to call the invoice manager on the source chain and get reimbursed.
+        - same as above but with Polymer Prover. (cf. architecture above) => Message Passing vs cross-l2 proving (optimism chains only)
 * Ecosystems *MUST* trust Openfort's Paymaster Service to verify user-locked balances and append its special signature to the `paymasterAndData` userOperation field.

 ### Chain Abstraction Activation process

 *for each* blockchain supported by the ecosystem:
+* Deploy a custom ERC20 with ecosystem ticker representing the vaults' common "shares" (optional, share be represented as uint256 in the Vault implementation)
 * Deploy one time-locked Vault implementation per supported ERC20:
    Here is some inspiration:
     [ERC-4626 Tokenize-Vaults](https://eips.ethereum.org/EIPS/eip-4626)
     [ERC-7575 Multi-Asset vaults](https://eips.ethereum.org/EIPS/eip-7575)
     [example of Time-locked vault implementation](https://github.com/superical/time-lock-vault/tree/main)
-* Deploy a custom ERC20 with ecosystem ticker representing the vaults' common "shares"
+* Deploy Vault Manager
+* Deploy Invoice Manager
 * Deploy the Chain Abstraction Paymaster